sprintx-official/backend-boilerplate/readme.txt

 We can also use third party middleware like “morgan”, “helmet” and can easily install e.g., “npm i morgan”.

+Error Handling:

+I have used Winston for error handling and created 2 file in middleware folder error.js and logger.js.
+In logger.js I write some Winston code about error level and create a .log file to store error details init and in error.js file error will send to server and Winston.
+Install it with npm command. “npm i winston”.

 Utils:

 In this folder we add some reused functions.